Violence intensifies in Myanmar's Rakhine State

 Satellite images from Human Rights Watch showed the extent of the damage was "greater than first thought."

 The NGO has accused the Myanmar government of limiting access to, and the information flow from, the region.
+It's also calling for the Myanmar government to allow the UN to assist in investigating human rights violations.

+"It's a real escalation [of violence], and this is combined keeping out of everyone from the area," Robertson said.
+"Leaving it to the Burma Army to investigate it themselves is a recipe for a cover-up."

 Who are the Rohingya?